Hussain1095/dishwasher.js/README.md

 dishwasher.js
 =============

-Chooses victims randomly to wash the dishes and clean the kitchen
+Chooses victims randomly on a preset interval (default is 1 week) to wash the dishes and clean the kitchen

+## Dependancies

+    nodejs

+## Installation

+  After cloning the git repository cd into the directory and type the following
+    $ npm install
+    $ sudo npm install forever -g

+## Configuring

+    Modify the options.js file to reflect desired email/password Modify the emails.txt file by inserting victim's email addresses one at a time seperated by a newline

+## Quick Start

+ Start the app:

+    $ forever -m 5 app.js